How to build SME storage using public cloud storage

 The technology needs of small and medium-sized enterprises (SMEs) are less demanding than those of large enterprises, but important nonetheless.
-And key among these is SME storage.
+And key among these is storage.

 Primary storage and secondary: Structured and unstructured